-- (d) Maintain good relationship and able to work with other Directors and Management. - (e) Ensure that contribution is relevant; up-to-date with changes in laws/regulations and industry developments. - (f) Provide practical advice in Board/Committee deliberations. - (g) Apply analytical and conceptual skills to decision-making process. - (h) Exercise independence of judgement when considering issues before the Board. - (i) Communicate persuasively in a clear and non-confrontational manner. - (j) Has a clear understanding of the roles and responsibilities of a Director. - (k) Attend meetings well prepared. - (I) Take initiative to request for more information, where necessary.
+- (b) Take strong constructive stands at Board or Committee meetings, where necessary. - (c) Regular and timely attendance of Board/Committee meetings. - (d) Maintain good relationship and able to work with other Directors and Management. - (e) Ensure that contribution is relevant; up-to-date with changes in laws/regulations and industry developments. - (f) Provide practical advice in Board/Committee deliberations. - (g) Apply analytical and conceptual skills to decision-making process. - (h) Exercise independence of judgement when considering issues before the Board. - (i) Communicate persuasively in a clear and non-confrontational manner. - (j) Has a clear understanding of the roles and responsibilities of a Director. - (k) Attend meetings well prepared. - (I) Take initiative to request for more information, where necessary.